2015 Walking Works Hikes

 Take I-71 to Rt.
 42 (Pearl Rd.), turn right on Whitney, turn right on Big Creek Parkway, then left on Main Street.
 This easy level, woodchip trail circles Beyer’s Pond which attracts abundant wildlife such as ducks, geese, frogs and dragonflies.
 Easy place to take side trips and add steps to your walk.

 Take I-77 to Rt.
 82 east.
-Turn right on Chippewa Creek Dr. Start at Brecksville Nature Center and follow the Hemlock Loop Trail signs.
-A great place to see early fall color as you walk along Chippewa Creek Gorge.
-This wooded walk has several big hills and stairs.
+Turn right on Chippewa Creek Dr. Start at Brecksville Nature Center and follow the Deer Lick Loop Trail signs.
+The unusual sandstone rock formation of Deer Lick Cave make this long rugged hike worth the trip.

 Euclid Creek Reservation